nathan-hendratno/CPSC-481-Project/README.md

 1. Download the zip file in the release link in the repo
 2. Extract the zip file
-3. Launch the .exe file
+3. Launch the CPSC 481 Project app file

 Gameplay: